-When will you do what you are destined for?
+When will you do what you live for?
 The time comes when you have to do what you were born to do.
-If Jesus would have remained a carpenter, he wouldn’t have become our Savior.
+If Jesus would have remained a carpenter, He wouldn’t have become our Savior.
 If you remain just a mechanic, just an engineer, only a doctor, how will those around you be saved?
 As God takes care of the sparrow, as He daily waters the grass, your Provider will take care of you.

 Follow God.
 He may direct your path to make the type of step that Jesus did.
 He also may not tell you to leave your vocation, but to begin doing what God has put in your heart to do within your vocation–right where you are.
-Either way, it’s time to move from just being a carpenter and to go after what you’re ordained for.
+Either way, it’s time to move from just being a carpenter and to do what you live for.